alllsmi/qa-test-hf/README.md

+# What's done

-Now tests are separated into different files and extended from Base Test class Test framework is switched to TestNG, added data providers for tests so the could do same verifications with different account data from csv files
+* Now tests are separated into different files and extended from Base Test class
+* Test framework is switched to TestNG, added data providers for tests so the could do same verifications with different account data from csv files
-I'm using Windows, so I made possibility to run Windows ChromeDriver depending on what's set in testing.properties Added logging in console
+* I'm using Windows, so I made possibility to run Windows ChromeDriver depending on what's set in testing.properties
+* Added logging in console
-Methods of interaction with browser are separated into different page files extended from PageObject so they could be easier maintained and reused
+* Methods of interaction with browser are separated into different page files extended from PageObject so they could be easier maintained and reused